binpash/pash/docs/tutorial.md

 ```

 We prefix the script with the `time` command, which should also output how long it took for the script to execute.
-On `deathstar`, it takes about 41s.
+On our evaluation infrastructure, the script takes about 41s.

 To execute it using `pash` with 2x-parallelism: